timoalireza/Vett/ONBOARDING_IMAGE_FIX.md

 - Android Emulator: RR (double tap R)
 - Physical device: Shake device and select "Reload"

-### 3. Check Console Logs
+### 3. Verify Images Display
-Open the Metro bundler terminal output and watch for:
-- "toBackground image loaded successfully" - indicates images are loading correctly
-- "Failed to load toBackground image" - indicates there's still an issue
+Open the app and navigate to the welcome/onboarding screen to verify all carousel images display correctly as you swipe through them.

 ## Additional Notes